jacobm3/secops-terraform-dac/README.md

 ## Terraform state

 By default state is stored locally.
-For a real team you should enable a [GCS backend](https://developer.hashicorp.com/terraform/language/backend/gcs).
+In production you should enable a [GCS backend](https://developer.hashicorp.com/terraform/language/backend/gcs).
 Uncomment the `backend "gcs"` block in `main.tf` and create the bucket first.

+Warning: Remote state is required with GitHub Actions or any other CI/CD pipeline approach.
+If remote state is not configured, the pipeline execution environment will not have the state file, causing Terraform to recreate all resources, which will fail on data tables and create duplicate detection rules.

 ## Reference docs